Reviews You Can Rely On

 Our Verdict

-The La Sportiva TX2 Evo is a lightweight climbing machine, excelling while climbing 5th class terrain.
-These approach shoes have a sensitive yet supportive sole, which enables excellent smearing, edging, and crack climbing.
+The La Sportiva TX2 Evo is a lightweight climbing machine that excels while climbing 5th-class terrain.
+These approach shoes have sensitive yet supportive soles, which enable excellent smearing, edging, and crack climbing.
 Furthermore, the shoes are relatively comfortable to wear while hiking and scrambling.
 They also pack down into a compact and lightweight package, making them our favorite lightweight approach shoe on the market.
-Whenever we have to carry our shoes up and over a route, either in our packs or on hanging on our harnesses, we reach for the TX2 Evo.
-But if the approach is more than an hour, or requires travel over rugged terrain and talus, we prefer a more substantial shoe.
-If you are looking a lightweight approach shoe for short to moderate approaches that can easily be carried on multi-pitch routes, this is the shoe for you.
+Whenever we have to carry our shoes up and over a route, either in our packs or hanging on our harnesses, we reach for the TX2 Evo.
+But if the approach is more than an hour or requires travel over rugged terrain and talus, we prefer a more substantial shoe.
+If you are looking for a lightweight approach shoe for short to moderate approaches that can easily be carried on multi-pitch routes, this is the shoe for you.
+Our article on the best approach shoes will show how it fares versus competing products.

 REASONS TO BUY